The design, evaluation, and management of immunisation programmes

 - MHRA responsible for Yellow Card Adverse Drug Reaction reporting system

 - Yellow Card reports can signal possibility that a product may be associated with certain risks.
-These can then be investigated further to decide whether a side effect is truly from a vaccine or not
+These can then be investigated further to decide whether a side effect is truly from a vaccine or not.

-United Kingdom childhood vaccination schedule 2006
+United Kingdom Routine childhood Immunisation schedule 2016

 |

-© Sarah Anderson, Gayatri Manikkavasagan 2008
+© Sarah Anderson 2008, Gayatri Manikkavasagan 2008 and 2017, and Claire Cameron 2017